xbeat/Machine-Learning/README.md

 Accuracy vs. Precision: Understanding the Difference

 Accuracy and precision are often confused, but they represent distinct concepts in measurement and data analysis.
 This presentation will explore their differences using Python examples.

+## Visually Assessing Linear Regression Performance

+Assessing Linear Regression Performance with Residual Distribution Plots

+Linear regression is a fundamental statistical technique used to model the relationship between variables.
+While the regression line itself provides valuable insights, assessing the model's performance requires a deeper look.
+One powerful yet underrated tool for this purpose is the residual distribution plot.

 ## Choosing the Right Statistical Test for Your Data